 Chad learned about the proper way to pour a beer (and drink it) and how to say cheers in Dutch- Proost.
 There are some fun games that include dancing, how well you can pour a beer, and sports.
 You will also see how the bottles and advertisements have changed over the years and can create your own personalized bottle.

-The tickets include two glasses of beer at the end of the tour (for those 18 and over).
+The tickets during our visit included two glasses of beer at the end of the tour (for those 18 and over).
 The kids’ wristbands are good for two sodas or other nonalcoholic drinks.
-After enjoying some beer, there is a gift shop with a variety of Heineken memorabilia before leaving the building.

 There is a room at the entrance for checking coats and strollers before entering the experience.
 Walking through takes about 1 1/2 hours.
 Try to arrive earlier in the day.
 It definitely gets crowded later afternoon, particularly during the summer and holidays.